LancerComet/vuexer/README.md

 })
 ```

-When vuexer is initialized, a new properity called `$vuexer` will be added to your components.
+After vuexer has been initialized, a new property called `$vuexer` will be added to your components.

 Let's see: